Studio VOXYZ was founded in 2009 as Project UTAU XYZ by MystSaphyr, the voicer of the UTAU Kikyuune Aiko.

 - UTAU is freeware Japanese singing synthesis software.

-- UTAU “voicebanks” (“ongen/音源” in Japanese) are folders that contain prerecorded voice samples.
+- UTAU “voicebanks” (“ongen/音源” in Japanese) are folders containing recorded voice samples.

-- The UTAU software also uses a piano roll interface.
+- Like its predecessor VOCALOID, the UTAU software also uses a piano roll interface.

-- However, due to its programming limitations, UTAU input is purely phonetic, unlike VOCALOID which can have inbuilt dictionaries for various languages.
+- However, due to its programming limitations, UTAU input is phonetic with no preset dictionary.

-- The term UTAU (or “UTAUloid”) can refer to an individual voicebank, which will likely be represented by a character avatar thanks to the influence of VOCALOID.
+- The term UTAU (or “UTAUloid”) can refer to an individual voicebank, which is usually represented by a character avatar, thanks to the influence of VOCALOID.